2024 United States Senate election in West Virginia

 The 2024 United States Senate election in West Virginia was held on November 5, 2024, to elect a member of the United States Senate to represent the State of West Virginia.
 Republican governor Jim Justice won his first term in office, defeating Democratic Wheeling mayor Glenn Elliott.
 He succeeded independent incumbent Joe Manchin, who did not seek a third full term.

 Manchin, a Democrat until his final year in the Senate, announced he would not run for re-election shortly before switching to independent.
 He endorsed Elliott, who won the Democratic nomination with 45% of the vote against political activist Zach Shrewsbury and businessman Don Blankenship.
 Justice won the Republican nomination with 62% of the vote against Congressman Alex Mooney.

-Due to West Virginia's heavy Republican lean, the absence of Manchin, and being held concurrently with a presidential race in a state in which Donald Trump was expected to win by a wide margin, this seat was universally expected to be easily picked up by Republicans in 2024.
+Due to West Virginia's heavy Republican lean, the absence of Manchin, Justice's personal popularity, and being held concurrently with a presidential race in a state in which Donald Trump was expected to win in a landslide, a Republican pickup for this seat was considered a foregone conclusion in 2024.
 Justice was sworn in as a Senator on January 14, 2025, giving elected Republicans control of both of West Virginia’s Senate seats for the first time since 1931 and giving the state an entirely Republican congressional delegation for the first time since 1923.
 (Note: Republicans held both of West Virginia's Senate seats in 1958 when Republican John Hoblitzell was appointed to continue the term of Democrat Matthew M. Neely before losing his bid to finish Neely's term in a special election the same year.)
 This was the first time since the 1956 special election that a Republican won West Virginia's Class I Senate Seat.